path0062/mtm6201-final/README.md

 My development process involved:

-1. **Reviewing Bootstrap Resources**: I delved into the official Bootstrap documentation to understand the framework's functionalities and components.
+1. **Reviewing Bootstrap Resources**: I delved into course material and official Bootstrap documentation to understand the framework's functionalities and components.
 2. **Learning from Tutorials**: To reinforce my understanding, I supplemented my learning with online tutorials on YouTube.

 ## Challenges Faced